-The site is located within the Neighborhood Commercial - 2 Zone (CN-2).
-The intent of the CN-2 Zone is: "to enhance the character of established neighborhood commercial centers that have a compact, vibrant pedestrian environment."
-Per OMC section 17.136.040 and 17.128.080, Monopole Telecommunications Facilities on City street light poles require a Conditional Use Permit and a Regular Design Review with additional findings.

-Section 17.134.020 (3)(e) indicates that a Major Conditional Use Permit is required when a Monopole Telecommunications Facility is in, or within, 300 feet of the boundary of any residential zone or HBX zone.
-This proposal is adjacent to a residential zone.
-Section 17.128.080 (A)(3) also states: "When a monopole is in a Residential Zone or adjacent to a residential use, it must be set back from the nearest residential lot line a distance at least equal to its total height".
-The proposal meets this requirement.
+The site is located within the Neighborhood Commercial - 3 Zone (CN-3) and with the Residential Parking Combining Zone (S-12).
+The intent of the CN-3 Zone is: "to create, improve, and enhance areas neighborhood commercial centers that have a compact, vibrant pedestrian environment."
+Per OMC section 17.33.040, 17.128.080 and 17.136.040, Monopole Telecommunications Facilities on City street light poles in the CN-3 zone require a Conditional Use Permit and a Regular Design Review with additional findings.
+Section 17.134.020 (A)(3)(e) indicates that a major Conditional Use Permit is required when a Monopole Telecommunications Facility is in, or within, 300 feet of the boundary of any residential zone or HBX zone.
+This proposal is approximately 120 feet from a residential zone to the north.